rileyBreske/dozerReactNative/README.md

 ## Installation

-1. Clone the repo: 'git clone https://github.com/rileyBreske/dozerReactNative.git'
+1. Clone the repo: `git clone https://github.com/rileyBreske/dozerReactNative.git`
-2. Install Expo CLI: 'npm install -g expo-cli'
+2. Install Expo CLI: `npm install -g expo-cli`
-3. Install project dependencies: 'npm install'
+3. Install project dependencies: `npm install`
-4. Start the development server: 'expo start'
+4. Start the development server: `expo start`

 ## Usage

-1. Run the development server with '''expo start'''
+1. Run the development server with `expo start`
 2. Scan the QR code with the Expo app on your mobile device, or use an emulator/simulator to run the app on your computer.